Royal British Columbia Museum: History

-The BC Government founded the Royal BC Museum in 1886 in response to a petition from prominent citizens who were concerned about the loss of British Columbian natural products and native artifacts.
+The BC Government founded the British Columbia Provincial Museum in 1886 in response to a petition from prominent citizens who were concerned about the loss of British Columbian natural products and native artifacts.
 Judge Matthew Baillie Begbie, Charles Semlin, William Fraser Tolmie, and former Premier George A. Walkem were amongst those who wanted to stop European and American museums from appropriating BC artifacts.
 Notably, the petitioners argued that the export of First Nations artifacts was particularly troubling, under the premise that “their loss [was] frequently irreparable.”

 On October 25, 1886, the 15-by-20-foot Provincial Museum of Natural History and Anthropology opened in the Birdcages (the former BC Legislative buildings).
 The first curator was naturalist John Fannin, who donated his own large collection of preserved birds and animals to the museum.
 After its inception, the Royal BC Museum continually expanded.
 In 1896, the museum was given space in the east wing of the new Legislative buildings.
 The museum's mandate was updated by the BC government in 1913, and the collection of natural history specimens and anthropological material became official parts of the museum's operations, as well as the dissemination of knowledge to the people of British Columbia.
 In 1921, the basement of the east annex of the Legislature was excavated to provide the museum with additional room.

 As part of the 1967 Canadian centenary celebrations, BC Premier W. A. C. Bennett committed to building a new home for the Royal BC Museum.
 It opened on August 16, 1968, with a final construction budget of $9.5 million.
 The museum remains housed in this building.

-One of the most prized displays is the 1965 Rolls-Royce Phantom Limousine once owned by John Lennon.
+One of the most prized displays is John Lennon's psychedelic Rolls-Royce.
 It was purchased by Vancouver billionaire Jim Pattison and donated to the museum.